– MAY 2026 –

 When Rainey first came to us, she was obesely overweight at 120 pounds.
 With instructions from our Vet, we have reduced her quality food intake and increased her daily walk to 2 miles a day, which she just LOVES to do.

 Just grab her leash (or say the w-a-l-k word) and she’s ready to go.
-She now weights a healthy 115 pounds) which my Vet feels is all muscle.
+She now weights a healthy 100 pounds) which my Vet feels is all muscle.
 Hmmmm….

 Rainey was surrendered to us by a family who we know.
 Sadly, their special needs child was physically abusing and attacking Rainey even though Rainey did nothing wrong.
 Finally, it was tearfully decided that for Rainey’s safety, she needed to go to a new home.

 Rainey has been checked by our Vet and found healthy with no physical or emotional problems.
-She is spayed, has been recently Heartworm, Lymes and Ehrlichia tested negative, Home Again microchipped and registered.
+She is spayed, has been Heartworm, Lymes and Ehrlichia tested negative, Home Again microchipped and registered.
 All her vaccinations and worming are up to date.

 *Preference will be given to a family with large dog experience.

 *Rainey has always been an only dog.
-She is OK with other dogs, but prefers that they go away.
+She is OK with other dogs, but really prefers that they go away.

 BUT PLEASE: